United States tort law: Private necessity

 This is a partial privilege.
 A party who has this privilege is still liable for damage caused.
 This defense is therefore more important when there is a concomitant issue of whether the opposing party has a valid privilege of defense of property.

-The following example is derived from an actual Vermont case from 1908.
+The following example is derived from an actual Vermont case from 1908 called Ploof v.
+Putnam.
 Paula is sailing on a lake when a violent storm suddenly breaks out.
 She navigates to the nearest dock and quickly ties up her vessel, not damaging the dock at all.
 The dock belongs to Dave.
 Dave attempts to exercise the privilege of defense of property, as Paula would ordinarily be committing a trespass to land in this situation, and unties the vessel.
 Paula therefore drifts back away from the shore.
 Her boat is damaged, and she suffers personal injuries, both as a result of the storm.

 If Paula had damaged Dave's dock, she would be liable for it, even though she has a valid privilege of private necessity.
 More importantly, Dave is now liable to Paula for the damage to her boat and for her personal injuries.
 Because of the private necessity, Paula is not considered a trespasser.
 So, Dave did not in fact have a valid privilege of defense of property.

 Ordinarily, for private necessity to be valid, the party attempting to exercise it must not have created the emergency.
 For example, if Paula intentionally punctures her fuel tank just so she can race over to Dave's dock and tie up, she will not have a valid privilege of private necessity.
 As such, she would be a trespasser, and Dave would have a valid privilege of defense of property.